scalatra/scalatra-book/src/_02_getting_to_know_scalatra.md

 Scalatra has session handling built in by default.
 There are no modules or traits that you need to include.

+_Caution:_ `redirect` is implemented as a HaltException.
+You probably don't want to catch it in an action.

 Then you will be able to use the default cookie based session handler in your
 application: